PrefCLM: Enhancing Preference-based Reinforcement Learning with Crowdsourced Large Language Models: Conclusion

 \section{Conclusion}

 In this letter, we present PrefCLM that leverages crowdsourced LLMs for generating synthetic feedback in PbRL.
 PrefCLM is also capable of capturing the subtle intentions of users through interactive feedback.
-By leveraging the diversity and collective intelligence of multiple LLM agents with crowdsourcing and DST fusion methods, PrefCLM facilitates a dynamic and nuanced evaluation of robot behaviors, catering specifically to the unique expectations of users in personalized HRI scenarios.
 Our experimental results demonstrate that PrefCLM not only competes with expert-tuned scripted teachers in terms of performance in general RL tasks but also offers a more natural and intuitive method for specifying preferences in personalized HRI scenarios.
+Future work could explore avenues such as controlling LLM agent diversity through intra-agent communication, investigating different fusion strategies, and extending to direct real-world observations in robot deployments.

 \typeout{}

 \appendices